openbraininstitute/entitycore/docs/API.md

   "data": [...],
   "pagination": {
     "page": 1,
-    "limit": 10,
+    "page_size": 10,
-    "total": 100
+    "total_items": 100
   }
 }
 ```
 `data` would include the columns that are required for the current FE list view, for now would be hardcoded, but in the future could be part of the query param.

 Note:
-will need to decide how to handle expansion of brain_region_ids, something like how the sonata-position-service works
+will need to decide how to handle expansion of brain\_region\_ids, something like how the sonata-position-service works

 ## Search and filtering